-Rising flooding in and around Cape Town is an annual occurrence.
-Pic: Sean Wilson personal perspective, everyone interviewed From a understood the word resilience and could relate to it.
+From a personal perspective, everyone interviewed understood the word resilience and could relate to it.
 But when it comes to how the term has been used in a broader societal context, a few dominant themes emerged.
 The first was that resilience suggests a holistic approach that takes whole systems into account.
 Some specified that this would include individual empowerment as well as resilience in the broader physical environment.

-The second understanding focused on resilience as the ability to learn and use opportunities at a personal level.
+The second understanding focused on resilience as the ability to learn and use opportunities as a personal level.
 And the third understanding of resilience was about taking a forward-looking perspective that is about anticipating and long-term planning.
 For some people, all of these were important, while others just focused on one of these themes.